cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/clans/_index.md

     link: https://discord.gg/clashfiles

 ---
-{{< faq "Do I need to be a Clash Files Family member to play in your Clash Scrims?" >}} Not at all!
-You don't need a special role or position to hang out with us and enjoy our events.
+{{< faq "Do I need to be a Clash Files Family member to play in your Clash Scrims?" >}} Anyone in our Discord Server can participate in our events and chat in our channels.
+You don't need a special role or position.
 You just need to sign up!
-Anyone in our Discord Server can participate in our events and chat in our channels.
-They're really fun and a great way to get to know everyone.
+Clash Scrims are really fun and a great way to get to know everyone.
 [Click here](http://discord.gg/clashfiles) to join our Discord Community and view our calendar of events.  {{</ faq >}}

 {{< faq "But what if I want to join a Clash Files clan?
 How do I do that?" >}} Every Clash Files clan chooses their own method of promoting their members.
 In general though - Elders are consistently active both in-game and in Discord, attack on time, help clanmates plan attacks, and are just all around fantastic members for an extended period of time.
 Co-Leaders have been outstanding Elders for a long time and have earned the clan leadership's trust.  {{</ faq >}}